Valerie Amos, Baroness Amos: International Development Secretary and Leader of the House of Lords

 After previously threatening to resign as International Development Secretary in the lead-up to the 2003 invasion of Iraq, Clare Short eventually stood down in May 2003 over a draft UN resolution that she felt failed to give "the UN its promised central role in rebuilding Iraq".
 Baroness Amos, who had been serving as Foreign Office minister and as a spokesperson in the Lords for International Development was swiftly announced as Short's replacement.
 Her appointment made her "the UK's first black woman cabinet minister" and was an unusual example of a government department being headed by a member of the House of Lords.

 Baroness Amos was appointed Leader of the House of Lords on 6 October 2003, following the death of Lord Williams of Mostyn, which meant that her tenure as Secretary of State for International Development lasted less than six months.

-On 17 February 2005, the British Government nominated Lady Amos to head the United Nations Development Programme.
+On 17 February 2005, the British Government nominated Lady Amos to head the United Nations Development Programme, but the position was assigned to Kemal Derviş.

 Non-governmental roles

-Baroness Amos left the cabinet when Gordon Brown took over as Prime Minister from Tony Blair in June 2007.
+Baroness Amos left the cabinet when Gordon Brown took over as prime minister from Tony Blair in June 2007.
 Brown proposed her as the European Union special representative to the African Union.
 However, Belgian career diplomat Koen Vervaeke was appointed to this role instead.
 She was a member of the Committee on Commonwealth Membership, which presented its report on potential changes in membership criteria for the Commonwealth of Nations at the Commonwealth Heads of Government Meeting 2007 in Kampala, Uganda.
+She was a member of the board of the Sierra Leone Titanium Resources Group.

 On 8 October 2008, it was reported that Amos was to join the Football Association's management board for England's bid to host the 2018 World Cup.
 This was described as a "surprise appointment", since she has no recorded interest in football (despite her interest in cricket) or any experience in similar work such as the 2012 Olympics bid.

 British High Commissioner to Australia

-On 4 July 2009, it was advised that Baroness Amos had been appointed British High Commissioner to Australia in succession to Helen Liddell (now Baroness Liddell).
-Amos took up the position in October 2009.
+On 4 July 2009, it was announced that Baroness Amos had been appointed British High Commissioner to Australia in succession to Helen Liddell (now Baroness Liddell).
+Amos took up her position in October 2009, and was succeeded by Paul Madden, who took up the appointment during January 2011.